-The number one benefit of using an invoice is to enable you to get you paid on time.
-Keep in mind that most buyers will not pay you for goods or services delivered until you send them an invoice.
+The number one benefit of using an invoice is to enable you to get paid on time.
+Remember that most buyers will not pay you for goods or services delivered until you send them an invoice.
 Sure, you can call or send an email, but most will insist that you forward an invoice for record-keeping purposes on their end.

 - An Invoice Offers Transparency on Spending